4th Wave of Coffee - Project by Robert Paulig Roastery and Artisan Cafe

 4th wave of coffee - what is it?
 In 3rd wave it was all about micro-roasterys, handcraft and sourcing transparency.
 What can be expected of the 4th wave of coffee and what is the project that Robert Paulig Roastery and Artisan Café did together to show us all an example what the 4th wave of coffee is all about.

-What is the 4th wave of coffee?
 The coffee market develops in waves and the development is best described as five waves of development.
 Each wave has their defining characteristics and factors that make them unique and special.
 In a nutshell, the waves can be described as following;

 1st wave - traditional coffee culture - commodity driven, mass consumption and dominance of bulk brew filter coffee